Descriptive complexity for neural networks via Boolean networks: Arithmetic with BNL

 \subsubsection{Parallel addition}

-In this section we construct a parallel integer addition algorithm via $\BNL$-programs.
-The algorithm is mostly well known and is based on how integer addition is computed in Nick's class $\mathsf{NC}^1$ (sometimes called the carry-lookahead method), i.e. we parallelize the textbook method (sometimes called the long addition algorithm).
-Here the main difference to integer addition in Nick's class is that we generalize the algorithm for arbitrary bases.
+In this section, we construct a $\BNL$-program that simulates integer addition via a parallel algorithm.
+The algorithm is mostly well known and is based on how integer addition is computed in the circuit complexity class $\mathsf{NC}^1$ called Nick's class, i.e. we parallelize the textbook method (sometimes called the long addition algorithm or the carry-look ahead addition).
+Here, the main difference to integer addition in Nick's class (which is carried out in base $2$) is that we generalize the algorithm for arbitrary bases.

-To illustrate our method of carrying out integer addition, consider the following example of adding $\bx = + 614$ and $\by = + 187$ in base $10$.
-Let $c_1, c_2$ and $c_3$ denote the carry-over digits and let $s_1$, $s_2$, $s_3$ and $s_4$ denote the digits of the sum $\bx + \by$ from right to left.
+To illustrate our integer addition simulation method, consider the following example where we add $\bx = + 614$ and $\by = + 187$ in base $10$.
+Let $c_1, c_2$ and $c_3$ denote the \textbf{carry-over digits} and let $s_0$, $s_1$, $s_2$ and $s_3$ denote the digits of the sum $\bx + \by$ from left to right.
 We have